stupidmankind/BYpassDoc/docs/source/commands/converttexttable.rst

 	Select text or variable to convert to datatable.

 **DataTable Name**
-	Indicate the variable to receive the DataTable result
+	Indicate the variable to receive the DataTable result.